Follow these instructions to install, build, and verify the backend system.

 I. Update the Environment

-1. Open a Linux terminal window.
+1. Open a Terminal window; if using Linux or Mac.

 sudo apt update